 Policy 33c provides a presumption against development on peatland, carbon rich soils and priority peatland habitat.
-However, two of the exceptions listed to this presumption undermine how effective it will be in protecting the nation's peatlands.

-Over recent years one of the main causes of damage to peatlands (some of which were already in a degraded state but had restoration potential) has been from large-scale onshore wind energy development and associated energy infrastructure (substations, power lines).
-We know that peatlands are valuable and we know that large-scale development damages peatland, a prudent approach to land use for carbon capture and storage would be to protect peatlands and prioritise their restoration with any type of construction on peatland taken as a last case, worse case, resort.
+However, two of the exceptions listed to this presumption - namely 'essential infrastructure' and 'generation of energy from a renewable source' - undermine how effective it will be in protecting the nation's peatlands.
+Over recent years one of the main causes of damage to peatlands (some of which were already in a degraded state but had restoration potential) has been from large-scale on shore wind energy development and associated energy infrastructure (substations, power lines).
+We know that peatlands are valuable and we know that large-scale development of any kind damages peatland.
+A prudent approach to land use for carbon capture and storage would be to protect peatlands and prioritise their restoration with any type of construction on peatland taken as a last case, worse case, resort.